Google translate Google translate

 You may be able to utilise existing equity in your home to help purchase more shares, and, in some cases, this can be a more affordable option with the additional mortgage payment being less than your monthly rent payment.

 Staircasing to 100 percent ownership (subject to lease terms) has many advantages.
-For example, you'd no longer be required to pay rent to Longhurst Group and you'd able to carry out improvements and enhancements of your choice to your home, which may be restricted within your lease.
+For example, you'd no longer be required to pay rent to Amplius and you'd able to carry out improvements and enhancements of your choice to your home, which may be restricted within your lease.
 When the time comes, you can sell your home outright on the open market benefiting from the full sales profits.

 Back to top